 Kale has been called the angry lettuce because is it much more fibrous and less delicate than say baby spinach, romaine, or other leafy greens.

 One thing I’ve noticed with the pre-cut kale in bags is that the leaves are sliced horizontally which causes the stems to be included in them.
-The stems are so fibrous that it’s best to take them out, because they won’t cook down to being soft.
+The stems are so fibrous that it’s best to take them out because they won’t cook down to being soft.

 Disclosure: This post contains affiliate links to my favorite Amazon products.
 If you purchase via my links, I may make a small percentage at no cost to you.
 Thanks for supporting my content.

-Destemming kale is easy
+Destemming kale for salad

 Destemming is not difficult and doesn’t even require a knife or scissors.